Film & Video Individual Project Funding Expert Panel comments

 • Panelists appreciated when applicants provided a one-sentence summary of what they were planning to do at the top of their project descriptions (e.g. “I am requesting $16,500 for production and post-production for a 30-minute documentary on [SUBJECT].”)

-• The panel appreciated when applicants clearly outlined what they sought funding for, their plan of action, and provided context on completed work and upcoming activities.
+• The panel appreciated when applicants clearly outlined what they sought funding for, their plan of action, and provided context on completed work and planned activities.

-• Panelists emphasized the importance of involving individuals with lived experience or subject matter expertise in projects—whether representing marginalized communities or niche subjects—to ensure authenticity, accuracy, and informed creative input.
+• Panelists emphasized the importance of involving individuals with lived experience or subject matter expertise in projects, as applicable, whether representing marginalized communities or niche subjects—to ensure authenticity, accuracy, and informed input.

-• For projects with bespoke techniques, the panel appreciated whenever said techniques were properly outlined.
-(I.E. various animation practices).
+• For projects with industry specific techniques, the panel appreciated whenever said techniques were clearly outlined (i.e., various animation processes).

 • The panel appreciated applicants who provided clear, feasible timelines, particularly when broken down into distinct project phases such as pre-production, production, and post-production.